Sorelle Fontana: History

-Their most famous creation was the provocative cassock dress inspired by the robes worn by Roman catholic priests, which had been approved by the Vatican before its release.
+Their most famous creation was the provocative cassock dress that was worn by Ava Gardner inspired by the robes worn by Roman catholic priests, which had been approved by the Vatican before its release.

-In 1953 - along with many famous fashion designers including Alberto Fabiani, Vincenzo Ferdinandi, Emilio Schuberth, Jole Veneziani, Giovannelli-Sciarra, Mingolini-Guggenheim, Eleanora Garnett, Simonetta Colonna di Cesarò - they founded the S.I.A.M. - Italian High Fashion Syndicate.
+They founded the S.I.A.M. - Italian High Fashion Syndicate in 1953, along with many famous fashion designers such as Alberto Fabiani, Vincenzo Ferdinandi, Emilio Schuberth, Jole Veneziani, Giovannelli-Sciarra, Mingolini-Guggenheim, Eleanora Garnett, and Simonetta Colonna di Cesar.